Dr Az Hakeem

 Dr Az Hakeem studied medicine at University College London, before completing house officer posts in medicine and surgery at London and Glasgow teaching hospitals.
 He then went on to complete senior house officer training in psychiatry on the Royal Free Hospital training scheme.

-Additionally, he obtained higher specialist training in forensic psychiatry and psychotherapy the Tavistock and Portman Clinics, alongside a Kleinian full training analysis.
+Additionally, he obtained higher specialist training in forensic psychiatry and psychotherapy at the Tavistock and Portman Clinics, alongside a Kleinian full training analysis.

 Following his individual psychoanalytic psychotherapy training, he then trained as a group analyst at The Institute of Group Analysis, London (IGA) and completed an MSc in Group Analysis at Birkbeck University for which he was awarded a distinction.